The Owls Plexus

 - on perch in a tea plantation, Assam, northeast India (hidden in foliage).

-- in rainforest along stream, northern Queensland, Australia- African Scops Owl (Otus senegalensis)
+- in rainforest along stream, northern Queensland, Australia- Barking Owl (Ninox connivens)

-- on day roost in Kruger National Park, South Africa.- Western Screech-owl (Otus kennicottii) -
+- on day roost in Kruger National Park, South Africa.- Indian Scops Owl (Otus bakkamoena)

 - injured specimen in northwestern California that I rehabilitated and that was released back into its forest habitat: Photo 1, Photo 2.

-- gray phase photographed at the Arizona-Sonora Desert Museum, outside Tucson, Arizona.- Indian Scops Owl (Otus bakkamoena)
+- gray phase photographed at the Arizona-Sonora Desert Museum, outside Tucson, Arizona.

 - rear view of a Pearl-spotted Owlet taken in Zimbabwe.
 Note the markings on the back of the head that resemble eyes.
 This is to deter predators.
 But not photographers!